Wolox/tech-guides/nodejs/docs/sequelize/remove-foreign-constraint.md

     }
 })
 ```
-When Sequelize run this migration, it will create the relation with a foreign key.
+When Sequelize runs this migration, it will create a relation with a foreign key.
 At this moment, everything is ok.
 But, when you find the foreign constraint name is something like this: `FK__business___busin__467D75B8`.
 If you see, the final section, is like a random string.
 So, when you run the same migration in a different environment, the name will be different.
 So, you can't use `removeConstraint` dynamically.

 ## How to solve it